jsiek/gradual-typing-in-agda/README.md

    is parameterized over `EfficientCastStruct`.
 This module includes a proof of progress.

+* **Space-efficiency theorem:**

-* [PreserveHeight](./PreserveHeight.agda): Proves that the height
+    - [PreserveHeight](./PreserveHeight.agda): Proves that the height
        of the casts in a program do not increase during reduction.
 Their size is bounded by their height, so this result contributes to the proof of space efficiency.

-* [SpaceEfficient](./SpaceEfficient.agda): A proof that the
+    - [SpaceEfficient](./SpaceEfficient.agda): A proof that the
        space-efficient reduction relation really is space efficient.
 That is, the casts that can accumulate during reduction only multiply the size of the program by a constant.

 * **Blame-subtyping theorem:**